bbauska/UofM-AdvStyling/README.md

 ***This material is not required for the course.***

-### Debugging your style with Firebug {#debugging-your-style-with-firebug .unnumbered}
+### Debugging your style with Firebug

 I tend to use Chrome as my browser, and Inspect Element to debug my site.
 However, here is a tutorial for another very popular development tool - Firebug.
 This video by Vicki Watson will walk you through how it works. <https://www.ostraining.com/blog/coding/bootstrap-firebug/>

-### More resources for learning to debug/develop {#more-resources-for-learning-to-debugdevelop .unnumbered}
+### More resources for learning to debug/develop

 If anyone wants to improve testing and debugging skills using Chrome.
 Codeschool has free course about DevTools:

 <https://www.codeschool.com/courses/discover-devtools>

-# Keep Learning with Michigan Online {#keep-learning-with-michigan-online .unnumbered}
+# Keep Learning with Michigan Online

 ![](./images/image198.jpg){width="3.0in"
 height="0.3961537620297463in"}